mayermakes/Engineering-Resin/README.md

 # MAYER MAKES Engineering-Resin
-This product is currently available in: European Union member states, Switzerland, Norway USA & Canada
+This product is currently available in: European Union member states, Switzerland, Norway, United Kingdom and northern Ireland
+ USA & Canada
 List of Sources for purchase at: https://mayermakes.at/engineering-resin/